Is Programmatic Recruitment Advertising Recruiting’s Future?

 Publishers interested in the ad then place a bid in real time.

-In the time it takes for the unwitting applicant’s webpage to load, the website they are currently using has the ad acquired and applied to it.
+In the time it takes for the unwitting applicant’s webpage to load, the ad is acquired and applied to the website they are currently using.

 What the future holds